 If you’ve haven’t been under a rock for the past week (and possibly even if you have been), you’ve likely heard something about a new game called Pokemon Go.
 To say it’s popular would be an understatement.
 It’s already used more than Netflix and Twitter.
 Yes, I started playing it and was surprised that there are similarities with genealogy.
 Continue reading

-Shallow.
-Self-absorbed.
-Selfie-obsessed.
-That’s how millennials are often described.
-It’s easy to dismiss all of their selfies, photos of food, and 10-second Snapchat videos.
-But they actually have a lot to teach the rest of us about family history.
+Many people describe millennials as shallow, self-absorbed, and selfie-obsessed.
+They’re quick to dismiss the selfies, photos of food, and 10-second Snapchat videos.
+But millennials actually have a lot to teach the rest of us about family history.
 Continue reading